marjoram substitute

 #6.
 Tarragon

 This herb is recognized by its slender pointed leaves and pronounced licorice flavor.
 It also has subtle notes of mint, pepper, vanilla, and eucalyptus.
-Tarragon is best used in its fresh form as the dried herbs lose some of the unique nuances.
+Tarragon is best used in as a fresh substitute as the dried herbs lose some of the unique nuances.

 Although the flavors are quite different, tarragon can bring deep herbaceous characteristics to your dish, the same way that marjoram does.

-Substitute quantity: Replace fresh tarragon in equal quantities.
+Substitute quantity: Substitute marjoram with fresh tarragon in equal quantities.

 Best for: Chicken, fish, vegetables, eggs, and sauces.